oci-pronghorn/FogLight/README.md

         }
     }

-Of course, this is just a simple example; for more interesting examples that demonstrate the various features currently available in PET, you should take a look at [our examples repository](https://github.com/oci-pronghorn/PronghornIoT-Examples).
+Of course, this is just a simple example; for more interesting examples that demonstrate the various features currently available in FogLight, you should take a look at [our examples repository](https://github.com/oci-pronghorn/EmbeddedToolkit-Examples).

 ## Notes for Contributors ##
 This project contains specially compiled version of the libjffi-1.2.so file for use with the Edison (i386-linux) and Pi (arm-Linux).
 Additionally, Libjffi is broken on Raspberry Pi's, requiring a manual recompile which is talked about [here](https://github.com/jruby/jruby/issues/1561#issuecomment-67953147).